ncullen93/pyGOBN/README.md

 <h2>Usage</h2>
 The pyGOBN project comes pre-packed with the tar files for both the GOBNILP and SCIP projects.
 Therefore, there is absolutely no need to download anything except this package.
 You do, however, have to actually unpack, link, and make GOBNILP & SCIP when using pyGOBN for the first time.
-Note that you only have to call the 'make()' function ONE TIME in the entire lifetime of using pyGOBN.
 Here is the command:

 	>>> from pyGOBN import *
 	>>> gobn = GOBN()